 If you continually have trouble peeing, a condition called chronic urine retention, you may need a catheter to drain your bladder.

-A catheter is a soft tube that carries urine to the outside of the body from the bladder.
-It can pass through your urethra, or through a small hole made in the abdomen above your pubic bone.
+A catheter is a soft tube that carries urine out of the body from the bladder.
+It can be passed through your penis, or through a small hole made in your tummy above the pubic bone.

 You may be recommended a removable catheter or a catheter that stays in your bladder for a longer period of time.